Skip to main content

 Content identity sounds like magic.Content identity means the bytes can be named by what they are.

-The docs either hide the mechanism or leak too much.The docs explain the category and keep private internals private.
+The docs either hide the mechanism or leak too much.The docs explain the category and keep private implementation details private.

 What this does not claim